apache/cordova-docs/doc/installing-a-development-environment.md

 The development environment setup requires installation of the following software:

 1. Ruby - Needed by Jekyll.
 Jekyll is the static site generator that generates the website and docs.
-1. Node.js - Needs to be installed in order to install all the required development and javascript dependencies.
+1. Node.js - Needs to be installed in order to install all the required development and JavaScript dependencies.
-1. Make - Can be installed in order to build cordova website using Makefile.
+1. Make - Can be installed in order to build Cordova website using Make.
 This installation is optional.
-1. Python - Can be installed in order to invoke simple HTTP server from Makefile.
+1. Python - Can be installed in order to invoke simple HTTP server from Make.
 This installation is optional.

 ### Mac OS X